larribas/dagger/docs/user-guide/map-reduce.md

 Here are some common map-reduce implementations we've seen in _Dagger_:

 * A pipeline that trains multiple version of a Machine Learning model and then picks the one that performs best.
-* A pipelines that trains ML models for different countries in parallel, uploads each separately, and then integrates the metadata of every training session into a single human-readable report.
+* A pipeline that trains ML models for different countries in parallel, uploads each separately, and then integrates the metadata of every training session into a single human-readable report.
-* An ETL pipeline that splits a large dataset into chunks, aggregates each chunk into a partial result and then aggregates all the partial results together (for instance, to calculate the average delivery time of different types of orders).
+* An ETL pipeline that splits a large dataset into chunks, aggregates each chunk into a partial result and then aggregates all the partial results together (for instance, to calculate the average delivery time of an online purchase).

-## Example
+## 💡 Example

-The following example demonstrates how we can use _Dagger_ to implement a Machine Learning training pipeline that trains multiple versions of a model in parallel, and then picks the one that performs the best against a test suite.
+The following example demonstrates how we can use _Dagger_ to implement a (mocked) Machine Learning training pipeline that trains multiple versions of a model in parallel, and then picks the one that performs the best against a test suite.

 === "Imperative DSL"